umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/data/members.md

 * `umbracoMemberLastLogin`
 * `umbracoMemberLastPasswordChangeDate`

-Once the Member is created and saved you can access it by expanding the Members tree and clicking **All Members** to get a list view.
+Once the Member is created and saved you can access it by expanding the Members tree and clicking **All Members** to get a collection.
 You can also view members of a specific type by selecting the member type in the Members tree.

 ## [Sensitive data](../../reference/security/sensitive-data-on-members.md)